-Cost of Acquisition or Improvement Net worth # of the undertaking Indexation Benefit Not available Nature of gain whether short term or long term If undertaking is owned and held by the assessee for not more than 36 months, then capital gain shall be deemed to be short-term capital gain otherwise long- term capital gain.
+Cost of Acquisition or Improvement Net worth# of the undertaking Indexation Benefit Not available Nature of gain whether short term or long term If undertaking is owned and held by the assessee for not more than 36 months, then capital gain shall be deemed to be short-term capital gain otherwise long-term capital gain.
 Note: Where an undertaking is owned and held by an assessee for more than 36 months immediately preceding the date of its transfer, then it shall be treated as a long-term capital asset.
 It makes no difference that few of the assets of the undertaking are newly acquired (i.e. for less than 36 months).
-Net worth shall be the - Aggregate value of total assets of the undertaking Less: Value of liabilities of such undertaking as appe earing the books of account Net worth Notes: 1.
-Effect of revaluation: If any change has been n assets etc. then such change in value shall be ig nade in the value of assets on account of revaluation of gnored.
-2. The aggregate value of total assets, in case of: Depreciable assets - WDV of block of assets Capital assets in respect of which the whole of the expenditure has been allowed as a deduction under section 35AD e - Nil Other assets - Book value of such assets 3.
-Treatment of stock: In case of slump sale, no prof shall arise even if the stock of the said undertak fit under the head 'Profits & gains of business or profession' ing is transferred along with other assets.
+Net worth shall be the Aggregate value of to tal assets of the undertaking in the books of account

+Less: Value of liabilities of such undertaking as appearing

+Net worth